Experimental observation of anomalous supralinear response of single-photon detectors: Results and discussion

 where $R$ is the incident rate.
 The nonlinearity is measured in a balanced configuration, so that the incident rates are $R_\text{A} = R_\text{B} = R_{\text{AB}}/2$.
 If we substitute the detector model $R^{\text{det}}=f(R)$ given in Eq.~(\ref{SPAD_model}), we obtain the detection rates $R^{\text{det}}_{\text{A}} = R^{\text{det}}_{\text{B}} = f(f^{-1}(R^{\text{det}}_{\text{AB}})/2)$.
 The expected nonlinearity as a function of detection rate is

 The parameters of this model are the dark count rate $R_0$ and dead time $\tau$.
-More precise models of actively quenched SPADs include afterpulses and twilight pulses \cite{Straka2020}, and are discussed in Appendix \ref{sec:models}.
+More elaborate models of actively quenched SPADs are discussed in Appendix~\ref{sec:models}, although none provide a better fit than \eqref{SPAD_model}.

 The data were fit with Eq.~(\ref{NLmodel}) in Fig.~\ref{results_SPAD}, and they are in significant disagreement with the model, affirming the need for direct nonlinearity measurement.
-The most prominent feature is the supralinear behavior ($\Delta < 0$) in Fig.~\ref{results_SPAD}(C), which is a hitherto unreported phenomenon for SPADs.
+The most prominent feature is the supralinear behavior ($\Delta < 0$) of SPAD-3 in Fig.~\ref{results_SPAD}, which is a hitherto unreported phenomenon for SPADs.
+In fact, all actively quenched SPADs 1--3 exhibit systematically lower nonlinearities than expected in their minima, and supralinearity appears after correcting for $R_0$ and $\tau$ (see Fig.~\ref{fig_datacorrected} in Appendix~\ref{sec:models}).
 Additionally, the fit parameters $R_0, \tau$ do not agree with values that were obtained from independent time-resolved measurements.

-A comparison of dead times and directly observed recovery times is given in Table~\ref{table}.
-For actively quenched detectors (DET1--DET3), the measured recovery time $\tau_{\text{R}}$ also includes a brief detector reset time, and so must always be $\tau_{\text{R}} \geq \tau$ \cite{Ware2007}.
-Reset effects like twilight pulsing could therefore explain the difference for DET2, but not for the other detectors DET1 and DET3 \cite{Straka2020}.
-DET4 is passively quenched and so the recovery and dead time values differ significantly.
+A comparison of dead times and directly observed recovery times are given in Table~\ref{table}.
+For actively quenched detectors (SPAD-1--3), the measured recovery time $\tau_{\text{R}}$ also includes a brief detector reset time, and so must always be $\tau_{\text{R}} \geq \tau$.\cite{Ware2007} Reset effects like twilight pulsing could therefore explain the difference for SPAD-2, but not for the other detectors SPAD-1 and SPAD-3 \cite{Straka2020}.
+SPAD-P is passively quenched and so the recovery and dead time values differ significantly.
 Such detectors exhibit gradual efficiency recovery after each detection, which would require a complex empirical model.
-As shown in Appendix \ref{sec:models}, no other few-parameter models offer a better fit than (\ref{SPAD_model}).
+As shown in Appendix~\ref{sec:models}, no other few-parameter models offer a better fit than (\ref{SPAD_model}).